canmom/canmom.github.io/_posts/nier/2021-07-10-automata-part-1.md

 Compared to the first YoRHa squad, the M002 unit is deployed on many more missions, dying and resurrecting over and over---and knowing that the versions of themselves that exist beyond the backup will not be brought back.

-That brings us to the play...
+In the play, we join them in Madagascar...

 <details markdown="1">
 <summary>I want the long version!</summary>

 The play sees them on what will become their final mission.
 As with <cite>YoRHa</cite> musical, the YoRHa characters link up with a small band of resistance survivors, this time led by one Captain Cactus who is despondent after having led his troops into a enemy trap.
 The resistance have been drawn to a distress signal left by a mysterious box; the YoRHa arrive, all gung-ho, saving them from a machine ambush, only to learn that the area is covered by heavy artillery primed to destroy anything that draws attention.

 The box, it turns out, contains No. 2, much to the surprise of everyone but Instructor Black.
-Over the next few scenes, we are gradually introduced to the various members of the YoRHa boys squadron: the rivalry between No. 3 and No. 4 (4 became a Gunner, despite being the stronger Attacker, which 3 interpreted as an act of pity), the sadism and horniness of No. 6 (who gets off on a logic virus check performed by the Instructor after being given a prototype of the pods called the 'SS system').
+Over the next few scenes, we are gradually introduced to the various members of the YoRHa boys squadron: the rivalry between No. 3 and No. 4 (4 became a Gunner, despite being the stronger Attacker, which 3 interpreted as an act of pity), the sadism and horniness of No. 6 (who gets off on a logic virus check performed by the Instructor through the SS wristband).
 And we learn of the close relationship of twin models Scanner No. 21 and Attacker No. 22 (a flashback scene shows their previous incarnations dying together on an underwater mission, No. 21 unable to protect his twin).

-The main action comes when the M unit, along with the resistance members, hatch a plan to escape on an old cargo plane left untouched by the machines (who for some reason like to leave materiel untouched).
-They manage to board the aircraft... but No. 2 is under orders to exterminate the squad, and if that wasn't bad enough, No. 21 leads a mutiny against the instructors with No. 6, after intercepting messages revealing their repeated deaths are all part of the plan---and that No. 2 is under orders to exterminate the M unit entirely.
+The main action comes when the M unit, along with the resistance members, hatch a plan to escape on an old cargo plane left untouched by the machines (who for some reason like to leave materiel untouched if it's not in the hands of androids).
+They manage to board the aircraft... but No. 21 leads a mutiny against the instructors with No. 6, after intercepting messages revealing their repeated deaths are all part of the plan---and that No. 2 is under orders to exterminate the M unit entirely.
 He diverts the aircraft, hoping to desert in a 'trade city' in the Kingdom of Night.

 But the mutiny only results in the plane crashing somewhere deep in a forest, and it emerges 21 has been infected with the Logic Virus.
 Scattered by the crash, the androids square off against each other.

 No. 6 gives in to his sadistic tendencies, and starts tormenting the Resistance members, but Cactus manages to save them by elaborately staging a suicide.
-3 and 4 fight a duel, with 4 refusing to infect 3 with the logic virus so he can prove himself stronger at last.
+3 and 4 fight a duel.
+No. 4 refuses to infect 3 with the logic virus, hoping to prove himself stronger at last.

-No. 6 confronts the Instructor, successfully - but the Instructor manages to activate a modified version of the scan, causing him to lose control of his body.

-And No. 2, slowly dying of the Virus, confesses his jealousy to No. 9---who has a straightforward purpose as a healer, rather than  an assassin of his own side.
-He requests that No. 9 delete his data and grant him a final death.
-But when No. 9 attempts this, he is forbidden.
+In the aftermath of Cactus's escape, No. 6 confronts the Instructor, successfully - but the Instructor manages to activate a modified version of the scan, causing him to lose control of his body.
+Meanwhile, No. 2, slowly dying of the Virus, confesses his jealousy to No. 9---who has a straightforward purpose as a healer, rather than an assassin of his own side.

-In the end, the survivors are No. 4, No. 9, No. 22 Cactus and the two other members of the Resistance.
-A final voiceover from Commander White explains that the M unit performed largely as expected, but is deemed too uncooperative to be used for combat roles.
+In the end, the survivors are No. 4, No. 9, No. 22, Cactus and the two other members of the Resistance.
+No. 9 attempts to fulfil 2's final request, but it is denied... and a final voiceover from Commander White explains that the M unit performed largely as expected, but is deemed too uncooperative to be used for combat roles.
 For this reason, "male" YoRHa will henceforth only be scanners... creating the situation we see in the game.
 Meanwhile, the Gunner and Attacker roles will be merged into a new Battler role, superseding all these Attackers and Gunners.
-The final scene shows No. 9 sobbing as he listens to a posthumous message from No. 2...
+The final scene shows No. 9 sobbing as he listens to a posthumous message from No. 2 asking him to delete his data... something he cannot do.

 </details>